-- Quantitative assessment of a weighted score totalling 100%, which includes mandatory 10% Local Content, and - 2.
-Evaluation of price against weighted score

-VFM = Tendered Price / Weighted Score (Tendered Price divided by Weighted Score)

-VFM (Value for Money) is an index used to calculate the lowest score which will represent the best outcome from both the comparative scoring and price.
-The preferred Tenderer should be appointed based on this outcome.

-VFM is automatically generated when evaluations completed in eBMS/Nimblex.
+- 1. Quantitative assessment of a weighted score totalling 100%, which includes mandatory 25% for Sustainable Procurement (10% Support of Local Business, 5% Social Benefit, 5% Environmental Sustainability, 5% Aboriginal and Torres Strait Islander Procurement), and - 2.
+Evaluation of price against weighted score - TES = Tendered Price / Weighted Score (Tendered Price divided by Weighted Score) - TES (Tender Evaluation Score) is an index used to calculate the lowest score which will represent the best outcome from both the comparative scoring and price.
+The preferred Tenderer should be appointed based on this outcome. - TES is automatically generated when evaluations completed in the Procurement and Contract Management system.